PierreColombo/PIME/docs/source/index.rst

 **PIM** PIM is an open source Python library providing easy to use Measure of Information (e.g., Mutual Information) for Machine Learning.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`examples` section for further information, including how to :ref:`installation` the project.

 .. note::